bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.8.
 Objectives

+MAC as an organization has the [objective](https://mining.ca/about-us/#:~:text=To%20contribute%20to%20building%20a,sound%20corporate%20and%20public%20policy.) to contribute to building a strong, sustainable and internationally competitive Canadian mining, minerals and metals industry with broad national support and to promote sound corporate and public policy.

 MAC TSM describes the following overarching objectives in its [Theory of Change](https://mining.ca/resources/guides-manuals/tsm-101-a-primer/):
 1) Multi Stakeholder Engagement
 2) Continual Improvement